praisetompane/app_flask_archetype/README.md

 - tests: Test code lives in folder.
     The tests are intentionally separated from production code.
     - benefits:
-        - Tests can run against an installed version after executing `pip install .`.
+        - Tests can run against an installed version of the app after using `pip install .`.
         - Tests can run against the local copy with an editable install after executing `pip install --edit`.
     - [more in depth discussion here](https://docs.pytest.org/en/latest/explanation/goodpractices.html#choosing-a-test-layout-import-rules)